Don’t Hold Your Breath When Concentrating

 Someone has asked me the following question:

-As already said, it is not healthy to hold your breath while concentrating, as this creates unnecessary strain and disturbs your concentration.
-The act of concentrating is a mental act, not a physical act, so there no need to hold the breath, neither to tense the body, as many do.
+As already said, holding your breath while concentrating is unhealthy.
+It creates unnecessary strain and disturbs your concentration.
+Focusing is a mental act, not a physical act, so there is no need to hold the breath or tense the body, as many do.

-There is an unconscious belief that concentration involves effort, and the more effort you put, and the more you strain your body, the better your focus will be.
+There is an unconscious belief that concentration involves effort, and the more effort you put in and the more you strain your body, the better your focus will be.
 This is an erroneous idea.

 You need to be aware of this habit and undo it.

-Whenever you do something that involves concentration be careful not to strain your body and your muscles.
+Whenever you do something involving concentration, be careful not to strain your body and muscles.
 This is totally unnecessary.

 Concentration works better when there is no tension.
-Strain and tension is a waste of energy and disturbs your attention.
+Strain and tension are a waste of energy and disturb your attention.

-It’s okay that your concentration is not strong enough, and you are not able to hold it fixed on one thing more than a moment.
-Don’t fret about that, because you can change this.
+It’s okay that your concentration is not strong enough, and you cannot hold it fixed on one thing for more than a moment.
+Don’t fret about that because you can change this.
 What you need is to train your mind and attention.

-You train your physical body by exercising it and by going to the gym.
-You need to train your mind in the same way, if you wish to improve your concentration.
+You train your physical body by exercising and going to the gym.
+You need to train your mind in the same way if you wish to improve your concentration.

 Do not Stop Breathing when You Focus Your Attention